 Everyone enjoys a good bargain.
 But a one-time sale?
 That’s putting FOMO (fear of missing out) and urgency into play.
 If you offer a limited-time followers-only promotion, it gives your followers still more reason to stay engaged and return for the next one.
 The countdown Stories sticker will make promotions more surprising if you want to create a buzz or run a flash sale.

-9. Organize a giveaway
+9. Organise a giveaway

 Hosting a giveaway is one of the best ways to expand your Instagram account naturally.
 Free things are something that people enjoy even more than a good sale.
 Depending on how you structure the gift, you might be able to get more post-engagement.
 Add conditions such as saving a post, commenting on a post, or forwarding it to a friend and encouraging people to follow your account.
 You can also collaborate with other small businesses with a similar target audience to increase brand exposure.

-10. Organize a takeover
+10. Organise a takeover

 Hosting a takeover or taking over another business account is another strategy to improve brand awareness for your small business.
 Typically, a social media takeover entails a series of pre-scheduled posts spread out over a while.
 Some take a whole day to complete, while others upload every day for a week.
 These posts can be feed-only, stories-only, Live, or a combination of all of Instagram’s posting options.
 Introduce the individual, discuss the topics they’ll be covering, post the takeover’s contents, and conclude with a last goodbye.